Carnegie Mellon University

 Account Set-Up; User Account Names and Passwords.
 A user name and password will be required to access the IoT PI (currently available at https://www.iotprivacy.io), to request the creation of an IRR, to create IoT Resource Listings, to request the publication of these IoT Resource Listings in one or more IRRs, and to create IoT Resource Templates.
 People can request the creation of an account at https://www.iotprivacy.io/register.
 To enable the account set-up, you must provide a user account name for each person at your organization who is intended to access the IoT PI.

-User accounts can be granted different roles: IRR owners/administrators or IRR contributors.
+User accounts can be granted different roles: IRR owners/administrators or IRR contributors, or IoT Resource Template contributors.
 These roles are all specific to a given IRR.
 These roles entail different levels of access through the IoT PI.
 Users agree not to share their user account names and passwords with others.

 If you are an IRR owner/administrator you agree that you are the (data) controller (as defined under the EU General Data Protection Regulation (Regulation (EU) 2016/679) (“GDPR”)) of information you publicize through the IRRs you own or manage.
 You agree that you: (i) have provided adequate notice and obtained any necessary consents from data subjects required for personal data collected in connection with an IRR you own or manage, and (ii) abided by any privacy choices (including opt-out preferences) of data subjects relating to the personal data you collect.

 IRR Contributors: To be an IRR contributor, you will first agree to the study consent form provided.
 You will need to create an IoT PI user account with a display name and a valid email address.
 The information you provide may be used in part to vet your contributions, to prevent abuse and to contact you.
 IRR contributors can enter descriptions of IoT Resource Listings using a form that includes fields such as the location where the IoT Resource will be discoverable and the data it collects.
-Publication submissions may be vetted by the corresponding IRR owner/administrator, and different IRR owners/administrators may have different policies.
+There are two ways to publish IoT Resource Listings: self-publication by IRR contributors and publication in an IRR through publication submissions.
+For self-publication, each IRR contributor can publish IoT Resource Listings and is responsible for the content of their IoT Resource Listings.
+For publication in an IRR, publication submissions may be vetted by the corresponding IRR owner/administrator, and different IRR owners/administrators may have different policies.
 Note that administrators of specific IRRs have the authority to decide whether or not a particular IoT Resource Listing gets published in that IRR, and CMU cannot guarantee that any particular IoT Resource Listing will be published.

-Once a IoT Resource Listing is published in an IRR, it will be publicly discoverable through the IoT privacy infrastructure and in particular users using their IoTA Mobile App.
+Once an IoT Resource Listing is published, it will be publicly discoverable through the IoT privacy infrastructure and in particular users using their IoTA Mobile App.
+Since their contents are not vetted by Registry owner/administrators, self-published IoT Resource Listings may be shown differently from IoT Resource Listings published in an IRR on IoTA Mobile App.
 IRR contributors are responsible for the descriptions of their IoT Resource Listings.

 Since the purpose of IoT Resource listings is to provide information to all users of the IoT privacy infrastructure, the display name associated with your user account will be made visible to IoT privacy infrastructure users, including IoTA Mobile App users, who view the IoT Resource Listings you have created and published.